 Every industrial professional knows that optimized spare parts management is of critical importance to the company.
 But why then is it so difficult to improve spare parts inventory?

 Understandably, maintenance teams want to assure that all particular parts are available when needed and this very often leads to excess inventory, unused spares and additional cost.
-Identifying the criticality of assets, implementing a reliable CMMS and applying some preventive maintenance techniques are the three basic steps that you can undertake to improve your spare parts management process.
+Identifying the criticality of assets, implementing a reliable CMMS and applying some preventive maintenance techniques are the three basic steps that you can undertake to improve your detached pieces management process.

 By following just a few basic rules, spare parts management can be drastically improved.

-1. Implement a model to manage spare parts inventory and prioritize critical assets
+1. Implement a model to manage detached pieces inventory

 Evaluating the criticality of assets will guarantee the availability of spare parts for high-priority equipment.
 Some of the most efficient methods are ABC and PIEU.

 The ABC classification system for inventory management